rosemondepower/heartworm_genome/test/hw_wgs_test.md

 ## Get subset of reads to test

-I will use just 1 of the paired read files for this sample (since I have 2-3 pairs of reads for the same sample sometimes).
+I will use just 1 merged sample for this sample (since I have 2-3 pairs of reads for the same sample sometimes).
 If I had just one huge fastq file, I could extract just the first million reads for testing:

 ```bash